Brood parasitism and coevolution in weaverbirds

 I plan to apply both experimental and comparative methods to investigate phylogenetic relatedness, cuckoo parasitism rates, and antiparasite adaptations in all weavers that are known or potential diederik cuckoo hosts.
 I can then treat host traits as multiple data points to track patterns in host evolution.
 Most studies of evolution can only examine traits at one slice in time, but with a system like this with one parasite and several hosts, we can infer long-term evolutionary trajectories.

-To proceed with this project I am presently planning a collaboration with Mike Sorenson of Boston University, Staffan Andersson at the University of Gotheborg in Sweden, and Robert B. Payne of the University of Michigan, with a threefold objective:
+To proceed with this project I am presently planning a collaborative project with a threefold objective:

 (1) Produce a complete molecular phylogeny of the weaver family Ploceidae